7q11.23 duplication syndrome is a condition that can cause a variety of neurological and behavioral problems as well as other abnormalities.

 People with 7q11.23 duplication syndrome typically have delayed development of speech and motor skills such as crawling and walking.
 Speech problems and abnormalities in the way affected individuals walk and stand may persist throughout life.
 People with this condition may also have weak muscle tone (hypotonia) and abnormal movements, such as involuntary movements of one side of the body that mirror intentional movements of the other side.
 About one-fifth of people with 7q11.23 duplication syndrome experience seizures.

 Intellectual development varies widely in 7q11.23 duplication syndrome.
 The majority of people with this condition have low-average to average intelligence.
 Intellectual disability or borderline intellectual ability occur in about one-third of affected individuals.
 Rarely, people with this disorder have above-average intelligence.

-Behavioral problems associated with this condition include anxiety disorders (such as social phobias and selective mutism, which is an inability to speak in certain circumstances), attention-deficit/hyperactivity disorder (ADHD), physical aggression, excessively defiant behavior (oppositional disorder), and autistic behaviors that affect communication and social interaction.
+Neurodevelopmental problems associated with this condition include anxiety disorders (such as social phobias and selective mutism, which is an inability to speak in certain circumstances), attention-deficit/hyperactivity disorder (ADHD), physical aggression, excessively defiant behavior (oppositional disorder), and autism spectrum disorder that affect communication and social interaction.